ZAIDomy/job-offers/README.md

 # job-offers

-dinamic crud for publish job cards and info
+dinamic crud for publishing job cards and info